gurs1kh/EverythingEquation/README.md

 Input the k-value into the text area and it will be graphed on the grid.

-You can also draw on the grid and get the corresponding k-value (only tested in Chrome)
+You can also draw on the grid (draw with left-click and erase with right-click) and get the corresponding k-value (only tested in Chrome)

 See now: http://gurs1kh.github.io/EverythingEquation